ldcas-uc3m/TFM/parts/state_of_the_art.typ

 // Sinclair ZX Spectrum
-One of the simplest implementations is the ZX Spectrum, which uses an internal clock to generate a maskable interrupt with a frequency of 50Hz#footnote[For the UK model.], which is used for the 'keyboard' routine @logan1983complete[pp.
+One of the simplest implementations is the ZX Spectrum, which uses an internal clock to generate a maskable interrupt with a frequency of 50Hz#footnote[For the UK models.
+The NTSC/PAL models used a 60Hz frequency due to the different display refresh rate.], which is used for the 'keyboard' routine
-  2--6]
+@logan1983complete[pp. 2--6]

 // RISC-V ISA
 On the other hand, the RISC-V ISA (both in its 32-bit and 64-bit variants)